Siamaster/HelloNativeTriangle/README.md

 # HelloNativeTriangle

 Sample Android app for calling EGL from NDK.
+Uses SurfaceView and creates the EGL context and rendering thread in native code.

 Libs: